ICantReadYourMind/PedCols/README.md

 # PedColsVC
 This mod adds varying pedestrian colours to GTA Vice City.
+Extract to your game folder to use.
+A pedcols.dat must be present in the data folder of the game

 ### To use this, the pedestrian models have to be adjusted.
 The materials for which you want colours to change must be like this: